Introduction

 - Intelligent workflows

-The result is a fundamentally different operating model.
+The result is a deeply different operating model.

 Why AI-Native Businesses Are Growing